Cherry-Corporation/Mapify-AI/README.md

 # AI-Based Mind Map Generator

 DISCLAIMER!!!
-Ai has been used in this project (copilot for coding and chat gpt for readme)
+Ai has been used in this project (copilot for coding help)

 This project provides a tool for generating mind maps using AI.
 It allows users to create, edit, and visualize their ideas in an interactive mind map format.
 This tool will be powered by ai!